jc141x/portal/README.md

 - These are the official 1337x domains.
 If you came from one with a different domain then it's fake and we won't provide support for anything downloaded from there.
 - If your ISP has blocked 1337x then use [Tor](https://www.torproject.org/), a VPN, or a trusted public proxy; read more - https://1337x-proxy.github.io/

+### Ideology

+The motivation behind the project is based on the communist and anti-capitalist ideology.
+We re-distribute games on the GNU/Linux operating system which is not directly controlled by a corporation such as Microsoft and provide blocking internet access from prying eyes in an environment where the user is viewed as a target for marketing schemes.